Fair usage of the Loco API

 Deploy static files

-During development you are welcome to call the API as much as you need.
-You may wish to download the latest strings every time you compile your app, or run a sync operation when you commit your source code.
+During development you're welcome to call the API as much as you need.
+You might download the latest strings every time you compile your app, or run a sync operation when you commit your source code.
 This is what the Export API is for.

-However, when you deploy a live product we ask that you bundle or host your own static files.
 Please ensure your application isn't hitting our API to display live content to your own users.
-If public Internet traffic is routed to our servers we will have to take measures which may affect your application.
+If public Internet traffic is routed to our servers we may have to take measures which could affect your application.
 If you're not clear on what the API may be used for, please ask.

 Protect your keys